Rayn322/Tag/README.md

 If no length is specified the game will be infinite.
 Currently no decimals are allowed.

 # Supported Versions
-Currently the only supported versions are 1.16 to 1.13.
+Currently, the only supported versions are 1.16 to 1.13.